Puja

 Details of book-structure: Each spread of 3 photo-montage forms a French flap with 4 folds.
 10 spreads of photo-montage/texts and 2 shorter spreads are stitched with Coptic Binding.
 Hardcover with imagewrap and Screenprint Sanskrit scripture on Handmade Paper from India.

-Inside pages - Archival Inkjet print on Red River Matte Cover.
-Endcover with Archival Inkjet print on Hiromi Paper, Screenprint of Sanskrit scripture on handmade paper from India (Sri Arobindo Handmade paper)
+Inside pages - Archival Inkjet print on Red River Matte, title page Minori paper (Japan).
+Endcover with Archival Inkjet print on Hiromi Paper (or Red River Hanji Paper), Screenprint of Sanskrit scripture on handmade paper from India (Sri Arobindo Handmade paper) (subject to availability) or Gita scripture on handmade paper.
+Based on cover base-paper, each book would be slightly different.

 Inside flaps open like a flower.